sublimelsp/LSP/docs/src/migrating_to_async_lsp_plugin.md

 There exist asynchronous counterparts to these functions, but they're not trivial to replace.
 Here is a non-exhaustive replacement list:

-- Downloading a file asynchronously can be done with the [httpx](https://www.python-httpx.org) third-party package.
-Package Control can download this library.
+- Downloading a file asynchronously can be done with the [aiosonic](https://aiosonic.readthedocs.io/en/latest/examples.html#download-file) library.
+To use aiosonic in ST, follow the instructions [in this git commit of packagecontrol/channel](https://github.com/packagecontrol/channel/commit/e433f8bbc42d2a318f1e2073c2e0f8473d6680ec).
-- Unzipping/untarring: use `LSP.plugin.run_on_threadpool`.
+- Unzipping/untarring: use the `tarfile` or `zipfile` module like you normally would, but invoke them via `LSP.plugin.run_on_threadpool`.
-- Running a tool: use `asyncio.subprocess`.
+- Running a tool: use [`asyncio.subprocess`](https://docs.python.org/3/library/asyncio-subprocess.html).

 The best practices for replacing these blocking functions with asynchronous counterparts are still in flux, so we suggest to delay this refactoring.
 Also note: